dmbates/BEDFiles.jl/docs/src/index.md

 ```@docs
 BEDFile
 ```
+For convenience, two `Int` matrices, `columncounts` and `rowcounts` are allocated but not populated until used.

 The columns correspond to SNP positions.
 Rows of the internal matrix are packed values from groups of 4 individuals.